Nethereum/Nethereum/docs/introduction/web3.md

 * Shh

 There are also Geth specific ones as provided though their management RPC api.
-These are:

 * Admin
 * Personal
 * Debug

 The best way to learn about the different RPC methods provided is to use as a reference [the official Ethereum RPC API documentation](https://github.com/ethereum/wiki/wiki/JSON-RPC) or the [the official management api for geth](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)

 ## Web3 constructor